Xmidt/projectCourse/README.md

 ### Building ###

-Build both e-Navigation and AisLib:

-    mvn install

-This is easier said than done when using Maven.
+Currently the easiest way is using either Eclipse or NetBeans:
 First off start by importing eSim as a Maven project.
 Then add the AIS Parent and eNav Parent projects (which should be pulled and imported as projects themselves) as dependencies to the new eSim project.
 It might be necessary to add the packages in the Parents individually.
 When this is done the dependencies should be resolved.

 ### Run ###
 If the application runs correctly a new 1024x768 window should appear, with a blue plane and a skybox.